aeonguild/aeonwallet/README.md

 Some minor changes to aeon source code are necessary before compiling.
 Please see the changes https://github.com/ivoryguru/aeon/tree/aeonwallet.

+Install these: `sudo apt-get install make python libtool g++ libncurses5 cmake build-essential git pkg-config libboost-all-dev libssl-dev libzmq3-dev libunbound-dev libsodium-dev libunwind-dev liblzma-dev libreadline-dev libldns-dev libexpat1-dev doxygen graphviz libpgm-dev libnorm-dev`

 Build scripts require `ndk-r15c` in `/opt/android/`.
 See `env.sh`. https://developer.android.com/ndk/downloads/older_releases

-Next, change directory to `external-libs` and run `sudo make install`.
+Next, change directory to `external-libs` and run `make`.
 This will create the necessary lib files for the app.

 After this is all completed, you will be able to open the app in Android Studio and build.

 ## How To Help.